 A call to action

 Ultimately, there is hope.
-The end is in sight and malaria eradication is possible.
+The end is in sight, and malaria eradication is possible.
 We had a great start with the Global Malaria Eradication Programme started in the 1950s, but the reality of the times prevented further success.
 Let’s not forget every child and family behind the statistics.
 Be outraged by the numbers but also encouraged by the wins.
 Keep talking about malaria.
 Encourage and support our global colleagues.
-Listen to their experiences, learn from them, and keep standing united together to eradicate Malaria.
+Listen to their experiences, learn from them, and unite to eradicate Malaria.

 What can you do today?

 Share the post.
 Encourage our global colleagues today – we stand with you #endmalaria #zeromalaria #drawtheline #zeromalariastartswithme #worldmalariaday.
 Remember Malaria!
-Listen to your patients, take a travel history, ensure you make referrals appropriately.
+Listen to your patients, take a travel history, and make referrals appropriately.
 Engage the ID team early if you are unsure!